TypeMonkey/Aquifer/README.md

 A `Flag` is an `Option` that has **no arguments** and **isn't required**.
 They are displayed as selectable choices under the "*Flags*" section of the Subcommand it belongs to.

 ### RadioOption
 A `RadioOption` is an `Option` whose argument can only be **one out of a specified set of possible values**.
-Visually, it's synonymous with the idea of ["radio buttons"](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/radio) - a group of buttons which only one can be selected at a time.
+Visually, it's synonymous with the idea of ["radio buttons"](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/radio) - a group of buttons which only one - or none - can be selected at a time.

 `RadioOptions` are either required or not, and are displayed similarly to a base `Option` but with the text field replaced with a group of radio buttons labeled with the choices provided.

+### FileOption
+A `FileOption` is a variant of the regular `Option` in that it allows users to choose a file and/or directory using the user's OS visual file viewer.

+### ExclusiveOptions
+An `ExclusiveOptions` is formed from a collection of unique `Option`, and only at most one of these options can be chosen to be an argument to the host `ExclusiveOptions`.

 ### Making your own Option type
-If there's use case that the bundled `Option` types doesn't quite answer, the `Option` class can be readily inherited for customization.
+If there's use case that the bundled `Option` types doesn't quite answer, the `Option` class can be readily extended for customization.
 The `generateDisplay()` is the method that houses the display logic for an `Option`.
-This can be overridden with your own display logic that properly displays your custom `Option`.
+Override this method with the logic for visually displaying your implementation and you should be set!

 ## Download
 ### Maven